Paris (Lepaute, Thomire)

 Excellent condition of the movement as well as the original fire gilding.

-The price includes an expertise written and signed by Dr. Elke Niehüser.
-Most of the above description is taken from this comprehensive expertise.
+The object is accompanied by an expertise written and signed by Dr Elke Niehüser.
+The majority of the above description is taken from this extensive expertise.

 Comparative objects can be found in the following literature: